Top 14 Venture Capital Firms Revolutionizing Big Data

 5. VITALIZE Venture Capital

-VITALIZE is a Chicago-based venture capital firm and angel community that invests in early-stage B2B software companies.
-The firm concentrates on startups that are shaping the future of work.
+VITALIZE is a Chicago-based firm that operates as both an early-stage VC fund and an angel community.
+They invest in B2B software startups focused on the future of work.

 - Industries of focus: Big Data, Enterprise Software